webdriverextensions/webdriverextensions-archetype-quickstart/README.md

 ### Changelog

+#### 2.6.0 (2016 May 24)
+- WEBDRIVEREXTENSIONS UPDATE Updated to latest webdriverextensions version to 2.7.0
+- WEBDRIVEREXTENSIONS UPDATE Updated to latest webdriverextensions-maven-plugin version to 2.1.0

 #### 2.5.0 (2016 Mars 17)
 - WEBDRIVEREXTENSIONS UPDATE Updated to latest webdriverextensions version to 2.6.0
 - SELENIUM DRIVER UPDATE Updated internetexplorer driver to 2.53